 Life on the islands has undoubtedly never been easy: inhabitants must go some distance to find fresh water.
 The bottoms of the reed islands rot so rapidly that new matting has to be constantly added above.
 Islands last around twelve to fifteen years, and it takes two months of collective work to start a new one.

-Two genuine – non-floating – islands in Titicaca, Taquile, and Amantani, are peaceful places that see fewer tourists, around 25–30km across the water from Puno, just beyond the outer edge of the Gulf of Chucuito.
+Two genuine – non-floating – islands in Titicaca, Taquile and Amantani, are peaceful places that see fewer tourists, around 25–30km across the water from Puno, just beyond the outer edge of the Gulf of Chucuito.
 Amantani is the least visited of the two, has fewer facilities, and costs slightly more to reach by boat.

-Daily boats for Taquile leave Puno at 8 am, returning by around 5.30 or 6 pm, while they usually go for Amantani at 9 am, producing between 4 and 4.30 pm; as usual, check with the captain for the time they plan to depart the islands.
+Daily boats for Taquile leave Puno at 8 am, returning by around 5.30 or 6 pm, while they usually go for Amantani at 9 am, producing between 4 and 4.30 pm; as usual, check with the captain when they plan to depart the islands.
 You can go on an organized trip with one of the tour companies, but the agencies use the same boats and charge at least twice the going rate.
 The sun’s rays reflected off the lake can burn even well-tanned skin, so it’s good to protect your head and shoulders during this voyage.

 The launches tend to be aging wooden boats with engines from old North American cars, like the 1962 Dodge, which belongs to one of the island captains.
 Most boats return after lunch the same day, but since this doesn’t give you enough time to look around, many visitors prefer to stay a night or two in bed and breakfast accommodation (from about $25) in islanders’ homes.
-The only way to guarantee a place to stay is to book in advance through one of Puno’s tour agencies; if you arrive on spec, you could ask the relevant island authorities or talk to the boat’s captain, and you may be lucky, but don’t bank on it.
+The only way to guarantee a place to stay is to book in advance through one of Puno’s tour agencies; if you arrive on spec, you could ask the relevant island authorities or talk to the boat’s captain, and you may be lucky but don’t bank on it.
 Sleeping bags and toilet paper are recommended, and the host islanders appreciate fresh fruit and vegetables.

 The island of TAQUILE has been inhabited for over ten thousand years, with agriculture being introduced about 4000 BC.
 Some three thousand years ago, the Pukara culture settled it and built the first stone terraces.
-The Aymara-speaking Tiahuanaco culture dominated it until the thirteenth century when the Incas conquered it and introduced the Quechua language.
+The Aymara-speaking Tiahuanaco culture dominated it until the thirteenth century, when the Incas conquered it and introduced the Quechua language.
 In 1580, the island was bought by Pedro Gonzalez de Taquile and came under Spanish influence.

 During the 1930s, it was a safe exile/prison for troublesome characters like former president Sanchez Cerro.
 It wasn’t until 1937 that the residents – the local descendants of the original Indians – regained legal ownership by repurchasing it.

 The Comunidad Campesina de Taquile has at least eight operation boats and sells tickets for rides to the island directly from the port in Puno (daily, from 7 am).
 However, most passengers are locals, and tourists are very welcome.
-Approaching Taquile, perhaps the most attractive island and measuring some 1km by 7km, it looks like a substantial ribbed whale, large and bulbous to the east, tapering its western tail end.
+Approaching Taquile, perhaps the most attractive island and measuring 1km by 7km, it looks like a substantial ribbed whale, large and bulbous to the east, tapering its western tail end.

 The island has two main ports: Puerto Chilcano Doc (west or Puno side of the island) and El Otro Puerto (north side, used chiefly by boats of tour agents because it has a more straightforward and equally panoramic access climb).
-Arriving via Puerto Chilcano Doc, the central heart of the island does reach by some 525 grueling steps up a steep hill from the small stone harbor; this can easily take an hour of slow walking.
+Arriving via Puerto Chilcano Doc, the central heart of the island is reached by some 525 grueling steps up a steep hill from the small stone harbor; this can easily take an hour of slow walking.
 When you’ve recovered your breath, you will eventually appreciate the spectacular view of the southeast of the island, where you can see the hilltop ruins of Uray Kari, built of stone in the Tiahuanaco era around 800 A.D.

 This way, you can help keep the economic benefit of tourism at Taquile itself.
-There is no grid-connected electricity on the island, though there is a solar-powered community loudspeaker and a growing number of individual houses with solar lighting; it’s, therefore, a good idea to take a flashlight, matches, and candles.
+There is no grid-connected electricity on the island, though there is a solar-powered community loudspeaker and a growing number of individual houses with solar lighting; it’s a good idea to take a flashlight, matches, and candles.

 Although they grow abundant maize, potatoes, wheat, and barley, most of Taquile’s population of 1200 people are also weavers and knitters of fine alpaca wool and are renowned for their excellent cloth.
 You can still watch the locals drop-spin, a common form of hand-spinning that produces an ideal thread for their particular fabric.
 The men sport black woolen trousers fastened with elaborate waistbands woven in pinks, reds, and greens.
 The women wear beautiful black headscarves, sweaters, dark shawls, and up to eight skirts at the same time, trimmed usually with shocking pink or bright-red tassels and fringes.
 You can tell if a man is married or single by the color of his woolen hat or Chullo, the former being all red and the latter having white; single men usually weave their own Chullo.
 The community authorities or officials wear black sombreros on top of their red Chullos and carry an office staff.